 We are all brand designers, brand champions, critically thinking problem solvers, strategists, and teammates – leveraging each others' strengths while growing our collective knowledge and expertise.
 We work by following GitLab’s values and using issues and epics to track our work.

-The team should feel empowered to make the best decisions possible for the GitLab brand while seeking structured and direct feedback from the team as often as possible.
+The team should feel empowered to make the best decisions possible for the GitLab brand while seeking both structured and direct feedback from the team as often as possible.
 Adam and Luke are here to make final decisions as needed, but do not need to be the bottleneck of progress.

 #marketing-design